zinebl-sony/post-training-rvq/index.md

 # Experiments and results

-The table below presents audio clips to evaluate the reconstruction quality after training the continuous model and after the post-training quantization stage, without any finetuning.
+The tables below provide audio clips for evaluating the reconstruction quality of our model in comparison to the baselines presented in the paper.
+Some differences between audio samples may be subtle, so we recommend using headphones for an accurate assessment.

-{% assign audio_ids = "PLHXGDnig4M, YQSuFyFm3Lc, DlWd7Wmdi1E, yfYNPWs7mWY, u84FiZ_omhA, sVYTOURVsQ0, GOD8Bt5LfDE" | split: ", " %}
+{% assign audio_ids = "0050, 0209, 0526, 0530, 0626, 0808" | split: ", " %}
 {% assign formats = "wav" | split: ", " %}
-{% assign image_audio_ids = "PLHXGDnig4M, YQSuFyFm3Lc" | split: ", " %}
+{% assign image_audio_ids = "0050, 0209" | split: ", " %}

 ## Comparison with baselines, at 16kbps